JYLD/User-CSS-For-Firefox-And-Thunderbird/README.md

 browser.tabs.drawInTitlebar = false

 You can contact JYLD at g a r y AT g a r y b r i t t DOT c o m (delete spaces and make substitutions).

+UPDATE:

+If you implement the latest version of my CSS for CMB or in a userChrome.css file and if you use a Thunderbird theme like I am currently using Blue-FK by Fantastic King https://addons.thunderbird.net/en-US/thunderbird/addon/blue-fk/?src=userprofile then you don't need to have Theme & Font Size Changer installed at all.